La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-_``|vi -bwy''_ appears to have no modal argument, but for this discursive category a pronoun is provided by default to represent the previous sentence.
+_|vi -bwy_ appears to have no modal argument, but for this discursive category a pronoun is provided by default to represent the previous sentence.
 Thus the subordinate clause says ``this sentence differs from the previous one''.
-The other clause beginning with _``va''_ is a subordinate assertion, which is similar to a main sentence, but the reader can understand it better when it is imbedded.
+The other clause beginning with _va_ is a subordinate assertion, which is similar to a main sentence, but the reader can understand it better when it is imbedded.

 >